Master of Management in Hospitality (MMH)

-The Boston University School of Hospitality Administration’s Master of Management in Hospitality is a graduate-level program that prepares you for success anywhere in the world in the hospitality industry.
-And, you can do it in just one, three-semester year.
+The Boston University School of Hospitality Administration’s Master of Management in Hospitality is a graduate-level program that prepares you for hospitality industry success anywhere in the world.
+And, you can do it in just one three-semester year.

 For students with a strong business or liberal arts background, the program will enhance your management skills and prepare you to begin careers in hospitality leadership, whether here in the United States or around the world.
 Professionals currently working in the hospitality industry will gain the necessary education to advance your careers and be competitive and knowledgeable in the changing industry.

-Boston is a unique location where hospitality professionals intersect with medicine, education, technology, tourism, and sports.
-Our hundreds of restaurants, hotels, entertainment venues, and other hospitality businesses, as well as international connections, offer training and career opportunities unlike any other city.
+Boston is a unique location where hospitality intersects with medicine, education, technology, tourism, and sports.
+They city’s hundreds of restaurants, hotels, entertainment venues, and other hospitality businesses, combined with international connections, create training and career opportunities you won’t find elsewhere.

 The MMH curriculum consists of 32 credits and one experiential-based hospitality internship.
 Typical pathways are:

-- Part-time, residential—evening course offerings will support working and part-time students to complete the degree.
-Students will likely take one or two courses per semester.
+Our evening course offerings support working and part-time students in completing their degree.
+Most part-time students take one or two courses per semester.
 Please note, summer courses are not offered in the evenings, but are scheduled in the following time slots: Mondays (9 am–12:30 pm, 2 pm–5:30 pm), and Tuesday/Thursdays (9 am–12:30 pm, 2 pm–5:30 pm).

 Is the MMH right for you?